Lee Seung-hyub: Career

-Pre-debut

-Since 2013, Lee has been the leader South Korean band N.Flying, for whom he writes and composes, raps, sings, plays guitar and performs piano.
-N.Flying's debut was initially postponed in 2014 after he had sustained a knee injury.

-2015: Jimin N J.don and Debut with N.Flying

-In April 2015, "God" was released as a collaboration between former AOA member Jimin and Seunghyub.
-The song was produced by Rhymer of Brand New Music as part of FNC Entertainment's N Project.
+2013–2015: Career beginnings

+Lee began his first appearance with the member of N.Flying on September 28, 2013 in the band's first performance at Shibuya CYCLONE.
+The band's later release several indie single in Japan prior plans to made domestic debut in April 2014.
+The plans was postponed after Lee had sustained a knee injury.

+FNC announced Lee and former AOA member Jimin to formed unit Jimin N J.don as the first runner of FNC's N Project with release single "God" on April 28, 2015.
 The song's music video was based on Game of Thrones.

-Lee made his official debut with N.Flying in South Korea on 20 May 2015.
+Lee finally made his debut with N.Flying in South Korea on May 20, 2015.

-During 2015, he modeled for clothing brand Buckaroo with Seolhyun of AOA.
-He also did a photoshoot for the magazine Nylon.
+In August 2015, he was selected as muse for clothing brand Buckaroo with Seolhyun of AOA.

-2016–2020: Television roles
+2016–present: Acting roles and solo debut

 In 2016, Lee made a special cameo appearance in the South Korean drama Entertainer.

 He made his web drama debut in the series All the Love in the World: Season 3, in which he portrayed as Dr. Lee Seung-hyub.

-2021: Solo debut with On The Track

-On 22 February 2021, Lee made his solo debut with his debut single album On The Track and its lead single "Clicker", under the stage name J.Don.
+On February 22, 2021, Lee made his solo debut with his debut single album On The Track and its lead single "Clicker", under the stage name J.Don.

-2022: Original soundtrack
+In October 2021, Lee announced to star in the drama Shooting Star.
+He played the role of a rookie actor named Kang Si-deok.

-Lee made his first solo appearance in original soundtrack.
+In April 2022, Lee made his first solo appearance in original soundtrack.
 The track, entitled "Red Light", was the soundtrack for South Korean drama Tomorrow.
 Lee also wrote the lyrics for the said track.

+In April 2024, Lee starred in the tvN drama Lovely Runner.
+He played the character Bae In-hyeok, who is the leader and guitarist of the band Eclipse.
+Lee and N.Flying member Yoo Hwe-seung also released a song titled "Star" for the soundtrack of the drama.

+In August 2024, he starred in the tvN romance comedy drama Love Next Door, and played the character Bae Dong-jin, the younger brother of Bae Seok-ryu and an aspiring health trainer.